hyperledger/aries-rfcs/README.md

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the repo by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the repo by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.

 #### Acknowledgement